Castercliff

+Setting

 It is located on a hilltop overlooking the valley system of the River Calder and its tributaries, on the western edge of the South Pennines.
 On the upper part of the hill, triple rubble ramparts up to 1.5 m high, separated by ditches of similar depth, surround the site on all sides except the north.
 On this side the defences consist mainly of a single rampart and ditch, but some short lengths of triple rampart and ditch are also found here.
 The inner rampart may have been timber-laced and revetted with stone and enclosed an oval area measuring approximately 115 by 76 m.

 The summit of the hill is 920 ft above sea level and the surrounding ground falls rapidly on all sides except the south east.
 Here a neck of land, dropping 60 ft from the summit, connects it to similarly high ground about convert 400 away.
 Streams spring from either side of the ridge and the deep valleys which they have cut, especially on the south, offer additional defence.

+Excavations

 Excavations during the 1970s appear to show that the site was not completed, and no evidence of occupation was unearthed.
+However, in the past, evidence of Roman occupation has been found and in 1898, Harry Speight was in no doubt that the site was the Roman Colonio.

+Status

+The hillfort has been damaged by coal mining with old bell pits evident both inside and around the site.

 The site is a Scheduled Ancient Monument.

-The hillfort has been damaged by coal mining with old bell pits evident both inside and around the site.